Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         contain the bitrate btrt box specifying the target average and maximum bitrate of the fragments in the sample entry container in the init fragment/CMAF header
-     8. The CMAF media track MAY use the notion of a CMAF chunk [[!MPEGCMAF]] which is a moof mdat structure that may
+     8. The CMAF track MAY use the notion of a CMAF chunk [[!MPEGCMAF]] which is a moof mdat structure that may
         not be an IDR or switching point and is not targetted as an independently addressable media fragment